Tactics/FodAttest28186/README.md

 [![Software License][ico-license]](LICENSE.md)

-Package to standardize the creation of tax certificates 281.86 for costs of childcare in a structured way and export it to XMl for digital submission.
+Package to standardize the creation of tax certificates 281.86 for costs of childcare in a structured way and export it to XML for digital submission.

 ## Install